chrome-tool/Night-Mode-Shift/README.md

-# Night Mode Shift Privacy pPolicy
+# Night Mode Shift Privacy Policy

 ## Acquisition of user information
   This site does not acquire the user's personal information.